khaledh/bitflow/06_load_dummy_kernel.md

     hlt
 ```

 This will just output the character `K` to screen and halt the CPU.
-Let's assemble this to generate our dummy kernel image:
+Let's assemble this to generate our dummy kernel binary:

 ```
-$ nasm -o kernel.img kernel.asm
+$ nasm -o kernel.bin kernel.asm
-$ xxd -a kernel.img
+$ xxd -a kernel.bin
 00000000: b40e b04b cd10 faf4                      ...K....
 ```

 ### Add the dummy kernel to the disk image

-We now have two separate images: the boot sector image (512 bytes), and the dummy kernel image (512 bytes).
-We need to append the kernel image after the boot sector image to generate a single disk image for QEMU to use.
+We now have two separate binaries: the boot sector binary (512 bytes), and the dummy kernel binary (512 bytes).
+We need to append the kernel binary after the boot sector binary to generate a single disk image for QEMU to use.
 A simple `cat` should do.

 ```
-$ cat bootsect.img kernel.img > os.img
+$ cat bootsect.bin kernel.bin > os.img
 $ xxd -a os.img
 00000000: b40e b042 cd10 b402 b001 b500 b102 b600  ...B............
 00000010: b280 bb00 7ecd 13ea 007e 0000 faf4 0000  ....~....~......